 Perspectives on History welcomes submissions on all aspects of the practice of history—from the public square to the private study.
 Above all, we strive to be a place for historians across the discipline’s broad spectrum to find common ground and share their enthusiasm.

+Manuscripts must be original and not submitted elsewhere, including online platforms.
 We recommend that potential authors review articles on our Past Issues page, our submission guidelines (see below), and our copyright policy.
 Follow the links below to guidelines and instructions on sending your submission.

 Submitting an Article